Selective estrogen receptor modulator: Third-generation

 Ospemifene is a triphenylethylene and a known metabolite of toremifene.
 It's structurally very similar to tamoxifen and toremifene.
 Ospemifene does not have 2-(dimethylamino)ethoxy group as tamoxifen.
-Structure–activity relationship studies shoved that by removing that group of tamoxifen agonistic activity in the uterus was significantly reduced, but not in bone and cardiovascular system.
+Structure–activity relationship studies showed that by removing that group of tamoxifen agonistic activity in the uterus was significantly reduced, but not in bone and cardiovascular system.
 Preclinical and clinical data show that ospemifene is well tolerated with no major side effects.
 Benefits that ospemifene may have over other SERMs is its neutral effect on hot flushes and ER-agonist effect on the vagina, improving the symptoms of vaginal dryness.

 Binding modes

 The SERMs are known to feature four distinctive modes of binding to ER.
 One of those features are strong hydrogen bonds between the ligand and ERα's Arg-394 and Glu-353 that line the "A-ring pocket" and help the ligand to stay in ER's binding pocket.
 This is unlike 17β-estradiol which is hydrogen bonded to His-524 in the "D-ring pocket".
 Other distinctive bindings to the ligand-binding pocket are with a nearly planar "core" structure typically composed of a biaryl heterocycle, equivalent to the A-ring and B-ring of 17β-estradiol, to the corresponding binding site; a bulky side chain from the biaryl structure, analogous to the B-ring of 17β-estradiol and finally a second side group that is the C- and D-ring equivalent and usually aromatic, fills the remainder volume of the ligand-binding pocket.

 The small differences between the two subtypes of ER have been used to develop subtype-selective ER modulators, but the high similarity between the two receptors make the development very challenging.
 Amino acids in the ligand-binding domains differ at two positions, Leu-384 and Met-421 in ERα and Met-336 and Ile-373 in ERβ, but they have similar hydrophobicity and occupying volumes.
 However, the shapes and the rotational barrier of the amino acid residues are not the same, leading to distinguish α- and β-face of the binding cavity between ERα and ERβ.
 This causes ERα-preferential-binding of ligand substituents that are aligned downwards facing Met-336 while ligand substituents aligned upwards facing Met-336 are more likely to bind to ERβ.
 Another difference is in Val-392 in ERα, which is replaced by Met-344 in ERβ.
 ERβ's binding pocket volume is slightly smaller and the shape a bit different from ERα's.
 Many ERβ-selective ligands have a largely planar arrangement as the binding cavity of ERβ is slightly narrower than that of ERα, however, this by itself leads to modest selectivity.
 To attain strong selectivity, the ligand must place substituents very close to one or more of the amino acid differences between ERα and ERβ in order to create a strong repulsive force towards the other subtype receptor.
 In addition, the structure of the ligand must be rigid.
-Repulsive interactions may otherwise lead to conformational change of the ligand and, therefore, creating alternative binding modes.
+Repulsive interactions may otherwise lead to the conformational change of the ligand and, therefore, create alternative binding modes.